shreyasbachi/AutoEmailGenerator/README.md

 ## Getting Started

-Install the source code, the user data set, and both the prompt .txt files in your directory.
+Install the source code `GenLocal.ipynb`, the user data set `user_data.json`, and both the prompt .txt files `prompt.txt` `prompt2.txt` in your directory.

 ### Dependencies

 - Python 3.x
+- Jupyter Notebook
 - A Gmail account or any IMAP/SMTP compatible email service.
 Configure SMTP settings according to your email provider's requirements if not using Gmail.
-- An OpenAI API key (Note: Access to OpenAI's API is required for generating responses.
+- An OpenAI API key. **Note:** Access to OpenAI's API is required for generating responses.
 Be aware that obtaining an OpenAI API key may incur costs.)

 ### Required Libraries

-Install the required libraries using pip:
+Install the required libraries using pip.
+You can also run this cell in `GenLocal.ipynb`.
   - pip install openai==0.28 python-dotenv
-You can also run this command in the code provided.

 ### Setting up Environment Variables